dpjanes/iotdb-mongodb/README.md

 POP MongoDB interface

 ## TingoDB
-Note that this will also work with [TingoDB](http://www.tingodb.com/).
+Note that this will SORT OF work with [TingoDB](http://www.tingodb.com/).

 * set `mongodbd.engine: "tingodb"`
 * set `mongodbd.path: "some-folder"`
 * make sure the `tingodb` module is installed

+Tingo seems to be a bit flaky and doesn't have compatibility with the 3 version of MongoDB, so this may disappear

 ## DynamoDB